Translation of the book about Architecture Styles in the Netherlands-Indies & Indonesia

 Capacity Building for Museum Professionals in Indonesia

-For the period 2018-2020, there will be a series of capacity building training for museum professionals in Indonesia to strengthen the museum revitalization program launched by the Ministry of Education and Culture of Indonesia since 2010.
-Targeted participants are 30 persons representing public and private museums.
+For the period 2018-2020, there will be a series of capacity-building training for museum professionals in Indonesia to strengthen the museum revitalization program launched by the Ministry of Education and Culture of Indonesia in 2010.
+The targeted participants are 30 persons representing public and private museums.

 Trainers are museum professionals from Indonesia and the Netherlands.